antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2.md

 Extensive research into mutation mechanisms in neuroblastoma has been done (also in the AMC Oncogenomics group).
 Unfortunately, such a mechanism has not been found for this often deadly childhood tumor.

-##### Course day 1: Finding differences and biological processes
+##### Finding differences and biological processes

 One of the technologies that can be used to study a disease or biological process is gene expression profiling.
-With this high throughput technology, we determine the mRNA expression of nearly all genes known in a single experiment.
+With this high throughput technology, we determine the mRNA expression of nearly all genes known in a single experiment.<br>
 On this first day of the course, we will look for different subgroups in our data, find genes that make a difference and find cellular pathways that are activated in neuroblastoma patients with an unfavorable prognosis.<br>
 <br>
 The **grey buttons** in this course will bring you to the R2 platform, often with pre-set settings such that you can pick up an analysis easily.
 The **green buttons** in this document will open up a Google form, one per section, with which you can submit your answers.
 <br><br>